Written By: SafeHome.org Team | Published: April 6, 2022

 By maliciously publishing personal details and encouraging public reprisals, doxxers use Internet accessibility to recklessly ruin digital lives in the name of righteousness or revenge.
 Doxxing is also on the rise and largely legal…so protection is left to individuals.
 Here’s what you can do to protect your data:

 - Use complex, unique passwords for every online account.
 You should also have two-factor authentication activated.

 - Check your platforms’ privacy settings to ensure personal information isn’t publicly available.

-- Use Virtual Private Networks (VPNs) to guard devices on public connections.
+- Use Virtual Private Networks (VPNs), like NordVPN, to guard devices on public connections.

 - Enlist identity monitoring services to track whether your data has already been compromised.

 - Separate your online presence from personal accounts wherever possible.
 Avoid identifiable profile photos and names, register accounts using “burner” email accounts, and post anonymously if you can’t avoid controversy…or consider not posting at all.